vwillyams/garbage-ECSJobDemos/Documentation/content/job_system.md

 The main way this is achieved is by making sure jobs only operate on a copy of all data that is passed to it.
 If no-one else has access to the data that the job operates on then it cannot possibly cause a race condition.
 Copying data this way means that a job can only have access to [blittable](https://en.wikipedia.org/wiki/Blittable_types) data, not [managed](https://en.wikipedia.org/wiki/Managed_code) types.
 This is quite limiting, as you cannot return any result from the job.

-To make it possible to write code to solve real world use cases there is one exception to the rule of copying data.
+To make it possible to write code to solve real world scenarios there is one exception to the rule of copying data.
 That exception is __NativeContainers__.

 Unity ships with a set of NativeContainers: __NativeArray__, __NativeList__, __NativeHashMap__, and __NativeQueue__.